 Instruction by Other Faculty

-Department chairs may assign the instruction of approved online and hybrid courses to other professors.
+Department chairs/school directors may assign the instruction of approved online and hybrid courses to other professors.
 It is recommended that courses be designed accordingly.

-Development of original content is required in order to receive compensation.
-Students must be able to complete the course requirements and satisfy learning outcomes using the content within D2L without relying on a supplemental, external website.
+Development of original content is required in order to receive development and redesign fees.
+Students must be able to complete the course requirements and satisfy learning outcomes using the content within D2L without relying on third party vendor/e-publisher websites.

 MTSU online courses are to be designed for asynchronous learning.
 Students cannot be required to be on campus or online at specified dates/times, but may be given the opportunity to attend optional meetings.